-It’s not particularly more unsafe to be a female traveler in Peru, though you might be the victim of some unwanted attention, mostly in the form of catcalling — but just ignore it and move on.
+It’s not particularly unsafe to be a female traveler in Peru, though you might be the victim of some unwanted attention, mostly in the form of catcalling.
 Local women in Peru rarely go out to bars without men, so if you are a women-only group in a bar, you might get some extra attention.

 Avoid being alone if you can, especially after dark, because petty thieves will see you as an easy target.
 Having said that, if you are a solo female traveler and need help, most locals will be very understanding and do their best to assist you.

 While tap water is plentiful in the country and indoor plumbing is common, it’s advised that you boil all your drinking water while in Peru.
-Make sure to boil your water for at least 1 minute to remove any contaminants.
-If you have a Lifestraw or SteriPen you can use either of those to ensure your water is always safe to drink.
-Additionally, bring a reusable water bottle to avoid single-use plastic.
+Make sure to boil your water for at least one minute to remove any contaminants.
+Additionally, you can use a Lifestraw, which not only ensures that your water is always safe to drink but helps you avoid single-use plastic.

 Are taxis safe in Peru?